 Growing a Sunflower

 In this activity you will learn all the things that plants need to grow.

+Suitable for primary

+What will you need

 Multi purpose compost, plant pots, Sun flower seeds Water

+Take your plant pot and fill with compost nearly to the top

+2

-- Take your plant pot and fill with compost nearly to the top - Carefully drop your seed into the pot - Cover your seed with a little bit of compost - Lightly spray some water on top - Take your plant pot home with you, place it on your window shelf and don't forget to water it!
+Carefully drop your seed into the pot

+Cover your seed with a little bit of compost

+Lightly spray some water on top Take your plant pot home with you, place it on your window shelf and don't forget to water it!
 Sunflower seeds only need a small amount of water every couple of days.